greatexpectationslabs/workshops/get_started_with_gx_cloud/workshop.md

 Sign in to [GX Cloud](https://hubl.li/Q02ng2Jx0).

 ## Use Demo Data
 You'll need to setup a data source from GX Cloud.
-We provide demo data for this workshop.
+We provide demo data in a PostgreSQL database for this workshop.

 > 1. In GX Cloud under, "Not ready to connect to your data?", click **Use demo data**.